CBEP-SoCB-Details/LCWMD_Monitoring/Derived_Data/Import_Data.md

     ## # A tibble: 1 x 0

-So, there is No data in those columns in the first spreadsheet.
+So, there is no data in those columns in the first spreadsheet.
 We need to check all available data, so I’ll go through each spreadsheet in turn and see whether these columns contain any non-missing values.